-Three Palestinian men shot in Vermont, US amid Israel-Hamas truce
+Three Palestinian students shot in Vermont, US amid Israel-Hamas truce

 While the motive behind the attack is unknown, it came amid rising anti-Palestine sentiments in the US.